 All of these evaluation functions have the following advantages:

-- 1. Very good approximations for the error probability, - 2.
-Can be used for K-class problems - 3.
+- 1. Very good approximations for the probability of misclassification, - 2.
+Can be used for K-class problems, - 3.
 Have good theoretical foundations - Common limitation: they are typically quite hard to evaluate.